 - Health, dental, and vision insurance

-- Travel reimbursement to and from your assignment
+- Travel reimbursement covering your trip to and from the assignment

-- Call pay on top of base, which matters in CVOR since nearly every contract carries call
+- Call pay on top of base, which matters plenty in CVOR since nearly every contract carries call

 - Completion bonuses on select contracts and a 401(k) with contribution options